How to become a makeup brand founder: Jessica's story

 - Jessica set out to create her own, inclusive makeup products and spent time working with the transgender community to ensure she could cater to her clients' needs.

-What to expect if you want to become a founder of a makeup brand
+What to expect if you want to be a business owner

 - run your own business and are responsible for its success